-The RCRAInfo data entry form (RCRIS form) should then be completed with a copy of the form and the inspection report routed to the EPA and the DEP central office (if necessary).

-The Record Review Inspection (NRR)
+The ADMIN

-A non-financial record review is an inspection of company records.
-The inspection generally consists of a central office review of manifest copies submitted by transporters and permitted facilities to the Reporting and Fee Collection Division in central office.
-Central office staff reviews the documents for manifesting errors, as the generator must correctly complete the manifest before a transporter accepts the waste for transportation.
-Central office staff also compares the manifests submitted and the quarterly reports submitted to ensure that the statutory hazardous waste transportation and management fees are paid.
+An Administrative File Review (ADMIN) is an evaluation conducted in the Agency office involving a detailed review of non-financial records.
+The inspection generally consists of central office review of manifest copies submitted by transporters and permitted facilities to the Reporting and Fee Collection Division, but may also be conducted by regional staff.
+Staff may review the documents for manifesting errors, as the generator must correctly complete the manifest before a transporter accepts the waste for transportation.
+Staff may also compare manifests submitted and quarterly reports submitted to ensure that the statutory hazardous waste transportation and management fees are paid.
+Please note that ADMIN inspections are not limited to manifest review and may be used in the review of other documentation or records submitted by facilities.

-De minimus or minor errors on the manifest, such as a wrong abbreviation for a container type or errors that don’t impact the amount or type of waste, are generally allowed.
-Manifests with errors of significance (e.g. incorrect total quantity or wrong container number), are considered for further action.
-These errors defeat the purpose of the manifest, which is to track the movement of the hazardous waste from ‘cradle to grave’ (point of generation to point of disposal).
+De minimus or minor errors on the hazardous waste manifest, such as a wrong abbreviation for a container type or errors that do not impact the amount or type of hazardous waste, are generally allowed.
+Hazardous waste manifests with errors of significance (e.g. incorrect total quantity or wrong container number) are considered for further action.
+These errors defeat the purpose of the hazardous waste manifest, which is to track the movement of the hazardous waste from ‘cradle to grave’ (point of generation to point of disposal).

-Manifests in which the first transporter is located in Pennsylvania are forwarded to the appropriate DEP regional office for possible action.
-Depending upon the frequency of errors the regional compliance specialist may elect to issue an NOV or have an inspector visit the transporter to check the manifest records on site.
-Based on the on site review, the inspector may elect to follow up the visit with an NOV after supervisor input, or take no further action at that time.
+Hazardous waste manifests in which the first transporter is located in Pennsylvania should be forwarded to the appropriate DEP regional office for possible action.
+Depending upon the frequency of errors, the regional offices may elect to issue an NOV or have an inspector visit the transporter to check the hazardous waste manifest records on site.
+Based on the onsite review, the inspector may elect to follow up the visit with an NOV after supervisor input or take no further action at that time.
 The issuance of an NOV may lead to further action.

-Compliance Monitoring Evaluation (CME) and Operation and Maintenance (OAM) Inspections
+Groundwater Monitoring Evaluation (GME)

-The CME inspection is conducted by a DEP Regional Hydrogeologist in strict compliance with the EPA ‘RCRA Comprehensive Ground-Water Monitoring Evaluation Document’.
-Up to one-third of all land disposal facilities will receive a CME inspection each year.
+The GME inspection is conducted by a DEP Regional Hydrogeologist in strict compliance with the EPA ‘RCRA Comprehensive Ground-Water Monitoring Evaluation Document’.
+Up to one-third of all land disposal facilities will receive a GME inspection each year.